galaxyproject/training-material/topics/admin/tutorials/celery/tutorial.md

 >
 >        -->
 >
 >        This is going in the vault as they are secrets we need to set.
-Both of our services, Galaxy and Pulsar, need these variables, so we'll need to make sure they're in both playbooks.
-Both Galaxy in the job configuration, and Pulsar in its configuration.
+Flower needs it's own RabbitMQ user with admin access and we want a different vhost for galaxy and celery.
 >
 >        Replace both with long random (or not) string.
 >        Now add new users to the RabbitMQ configuration: